libraryofmichigan/executiveorders/pages/about.md

 # About the Collection

-### This is a collection of selected legislative history documents mostly from 1973-1995.
+### This is a collection of selected Michigan gubernatorial executive orders scanned from paper documents held at the [Library of Michigan, State Law Library](https://www.michigan.gov/lawlibrary).

-The State Law Library frequently receives requests for scanned images of paper documents related to the legislative history of Michigan public acts.
-Rather then delete these files, we put them here for the next time.
-This is a random sample collection based on library patron requests.
-The Law Library has thousands of paper pages of legislative history documents which have not been digitized.
-If you do not find what you seek here please send us an email at lmlawlib@michigan.gov

-### Daily requests for unique items

-Many of these documents may not be available elsewhere.
-Before we set up a scanner the practice was to photocopy the pages and send them to the researcher.
-Consequently, some of the pages have been run through photocopiers so many times that the ink is disappearing.
-By scanning once and then posting the images here it helps with preservation.
+This mini-website is for researchers who already have a specific executive order number or wish to browse by year.
+This site does not search the text or subject matter of any executive orders.
+It only looks for years or executive order numeric designations.
+Executive order numeric designations may not be when they were issued.
+For example, [Executive Order 1965-13A](https://temoshee.github.io/executiveorders/items/cdm104755.html) was issued on April 18, [1966](https://temoshee.github.io/executiveorders/browse.html#1966).

+### Created for quick lookups by library staff

+Many of these documents may not be available online or elsewhere.
+Library patrons often request specific documents and may not be interested in searching the text of those documents.
+This inspired the creation of this website so library staff could quickly access documents for library patrons without working through a long list of full-text search results.

 ### A living knowledge base

-We hope to develop and maintain this useful information as part of the regular course of doing business rather than having a separate project.
+We hope to develop and maintain this site as part of the regular course of doing business rather than having a separate project.

 ### Features

-- Search by public act number in the following exact format: [1976-PA-390](https://temoshee.github.io/lmdigitalstatic2/browse.html#1976-pa-390)
+- Search by executive order number or browse by year.
 - This site does not search the text of any documents
+- This site does not search by subject matter.

 ### Questions